Skip to content

 Severe Learning Difficulties (SLD)

 One of our main priorities is to deliver new local SLD places.
-To make sure that we can meet the future demand in Hertfordshire, we will be creating 300 new places, with first delivery in 2024.
+To make sure that we can meet the future demand in Hertfordshire, we will be creating 270 new places (including 31 PNI places), with first delivery in 2024.

-While those 300 new places are being created, a small number of extra places are being made at certain schools, along with a full replacement of the hydrotherapy pool at Watling View.
-From September 2022 we created 7 extra places at Greenside School, 9 at Watling View and 14 at Amwell View.
-These places have now been filled.
+While those 270 new places are being created, a small number of extra places have been made at certain schools, along with a full replacement of the hydrotherapy pool at Watling View.
+From September 2022 we created 7 extra places at Greenside School, with a further 16 being created in a new satellite school from January 2025.
+We created 7 at Watling View and 14 at Amwell View (4 in September 24 and a further 10 from January 25).

 We are committing a large amount of capital investment to relocate and enlarge Breakspeare School to a brand new purpose-built location in Croxley Green, which will fully meet the needs of both existing and new children in the west of the county.
-This proposal has now been approved by Cabinet and will increase the capacity of the school by 113 places.
-The school is in the design phase with the new accommodation planned to be available in the 2025/26 academic year.
-In the interim, an additional 8 places have been created at Breakspeare School from September 2023, as a satellite of the school at Meadow Wood.
-These additional 8 places have been filled.
+This proposal has been approved by Cabinet and will increase the capacity of the school by 130 places.
+Planning permission has now been received and the new accommodation is planned to be available in the 2025/26 academic year.
+In the interim, councillors approved plans to enlarge Breakspeare School by 48 places from February 2024.
+These places are based at Holywell Primary School in Watford whilst the new accommodation in Croxley Green is being built.

 In addition, plans are under way for a new 100 place SLD special school in Buntingford to meet the needs of pupils in the east of the county.
 The earliest this school would open would be in the 2027 academic year.
 In the longer term, another new SLD school could be delivered in the north of the county if needed.